 Cerro Verde generated, directly and indirectly, a total of 94 thousand jobs in various sectors during 2021.
 The study estimated that for every person Cerro Verde employs 10.2 indirect jobs are generated in the economy across sectors, including machinery/vehicles, administrative and support services, utilities and others.
 The site also purchased 91% of its goods and services from the domestic market, mainly in the categories of machinery and vehicles, administrative support services, and utilities.

 Additionally, Cerro Verde voluntarily contributed $5.5 million to the Arequipa community, investing in road and sanitation projects, water infrastructure, education and health programs and capacity building initiatives.
 Cumulatively from 2005 to 2021, Cerro Verde has invested $240 million in social development programs in the region.
 In 2021, Cerro Verde’s operations and activities accounted for 2.3% of Peru’s national gross domestic product and 40% of Arequipa’s gross domestic product.

-PT-FI’s presence in the province of Papua over several decades has continued to spur sustained economic growth and development in Timika and surrounding areas, transformed the region into an important economic center.
-As a result, Timika has witnessed high-population in-migration from other parts of Papua, as well as all of Indonesia, as people are in search of employment opportunities and improved health and education.
+PT-FI’s presence in the province of Central Papua over several decades has continued to spur sustained economic growth and development in Timika and surrounding areas, transformed the region into an important economic center.
+As a result, Timika has experienced significant in-migration from other nearby provinces as well as from other parts of Indonesia as people are in search of employment opportunities and improved health and education.

 BACK TO ECONOMIC CONTRIBUTIONS > ECONOMIC IMPACT